Breast Reconstruction Surgery

 Autologous breast reconstruction uses your own skin, fat, blood vessels, and sometimes muscle from other parts of your body to create a breast mound that has a more natural look and feel than implants.
 Also called flap surgery, it can be done:

-• immediately after the mastectomy to replace a tissue expander
+• immediately after the mastectomy.

-• many years after the mastectomy
+• many years after the mastectomy with or without prior reconstruction.

-• following radiation therapy
+• following radiation therapy.

-• to replace implants that are not working well
+• to replace implants that are not working well.

 DIEP Flap Breast Reconstruction